-The Section plans to develop premier fishing waters close to larger population centres, and to investigate the reasons for fish mortalities in certain lakes.
-It provides expert guidance and advice to persons or organisations interested in aquaculture development, and is responsible for the inspection of consignments of aquarium fish arriving at Melbourne Airport from overseas, to preclude as far as possible the possibility of diseased fish or prohibited species entering Victoria.
+The Section plans to assess amateur fishing pressure in key areas, to develop premier fishing waters close to larger population centres, and to investigate the reasons for fish mortalities in certain lakes.
+It provides expert guidance and advice to persons or organisations interested in aquaculture development, and is responsible for the inspection of consignments of aquarium fish arriving at Melbourne Airport from overseas, to preclude as far as possible the opportunity for diseased fish or prohibited species to enter Victoria.

-The Section is also involved in predicting the effect of certain proposals, primarily dam construction and river improvements, on fish and their habitat, and, in general, endeavours to maintain effective liaison between the Division and the angling community, particularly in relation to current research and management activities, changes in legislation or policy, and the consideration of anglers' views in all policy-making procedures.
+The Section is also involved in predicting the effect of certain proposals, primarily dam construction and river improvements, on fish and their habitat, and, in general, endeavours to maintain effective liaison between the Division and the angling community.